AI compute market signals and learning

 • The H100-to-H200 pricing relationship can help readers watch how markets value additional memory.

 Market read: compute supply is a system supply chain.
 If memory is constrained, more demand for accelerator chips does not automatically create more available useful capacity.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake